Experimentally revealing anomalously large dipoles in a quantum-circuit dielectric

-\twocolumngrid \textbf{ Quantum two-level systems (TLSs) intrinsic to glasses induce decoherence in many modern quantum devices, such as superconducting qubits and single-photon astronomical detectors.
-Although the low-temperature physics of these TLSs is usually well-explained by the phenomenological standard tunneling model (STM) of independent TLSs, the nature of these TLSs, as well as their behavior out of equilibrium and at high energies above $1\,$K, remain inconclusive.
-Here we measure the non-equilibrium dielectric loss of TLSs in amorphous silicon using a superconducting resonator, where energies of TLSs are varied in time using a time-dependent electric field.
-Our results show the existence of two distinct ensembles of TLSs, interacting weakly and strongly with phonons.
-Analysis within a previously proposed two-TLS model allows insight into the origins and characteristics of the two types of TLSs, contributing to the loss near equilibrium and far from equilibrium, respectively.}
+\twocolumngrid \textbf{ Quantum two-level systems (TLSs) intrinsic to glasses induce decoherence in many modern quantum devices, such as superconducting qubits.
+Although the low-temperature physics of these TLSs is usually well-explained by a phenomenological standard tunneling model of independent TLSs, the nature of these TLSs, as well as their behavior out of equilibrium and at high energies above $1\,$K, remain inconclusive.
+Here we measure the non-equilibrium dielectric loss of TLSs in amorphous silicon using a superconducting resonator, where energies of TLSs are varied in time using a swept electric field.
+Our results show the existence of two distinct ensembles of TLSs, interacting weakly and strongly with phonons, where the latter also possesses anomalously large electric dipole moment.
+These results may shed new light on the low temperature characteristics of amorphous solids, and hold implications to experiments and applications in quantum devices using time-varying electric fields.}

+Two-level system (TLS) defects are known to decohere qubits\cite{Martinis2005, Wang2015}.
+Furthermore, there is an effort to control their relaxation\cite{Klimov2018}, and understand their dephasing\cite{Burnett2019} for future quantum information processors.
+TLS are also investigated as the focus of single-photon studies which extract their information, including their decoherence and couplings to other quantum elements\cite{Muller2019,Oliver2013,Martinis2005,Shalibo2010,Zaretskey2013,Christensen2019,Pappas2011,Paik2010,Muller2015,Klimov2018,Schlor2019,Burnett2019,deGraaf2018,Gao2008,Burnett2014,Faoro2015,Burin2015,Connors2019}.
+The science of TLSs has uncovered important phenomena including how noise is created on TLSs that are close to the frequency of qubits\cite{deGraaf2018}.
+However, there is also the possibility that there are new opportunities\cite{Rosen2016,Matityahu2019} or challenges ahead posed by TLSs because it is still unresolved how much qubit relaxation may result out of equilibrium.
+Specifically, the active use of a voltage gate in superconducting\cite{Casparis2018}, semiconducting\cite{Kawakami2014}, and Majorana\cite{Plugge2017} qubits could cause unexpected changes in qubit coherence because time variance can reveal unexpected scientific results.